andiigonzalez/Power_Outage_Analysis/README.md

 The model is evaluated using an F1 score to predict and recall how many weather-related outages were correctly predicted and identified.
 This was chosen due to the imbalance in outage cause observations in our data.
 Moreover, we will include a confusion matrix in order to see the number of Type I and Type II Errors made by our model.

-**Information Known Before the Outage:**
+**Information Known Before the Cause of the Outage is Determined:**
 - State
 - Date the outage started (Month, Year)
 - NERC Region
 - Climate Region
+- Climate Category
 - Anomaly level
 - Urban electricity sales
 - Industrial electricity sales
 - Commercial electricity sales
 - Total electricity sales
 - Population in the state
-- ​​Previous Outage History
 - Population Density in the state
 - Urban population density in the state
 - Rural population density in the state